From Little Things Big Things Grow

 "I know it’s uncomfortable"

 This is true because our current nation hasn’t really been taught the truth.
-It is uncomfortable to know that non-indigenous ancestors of the country you live in killed thousands of people for their own ‘new’ land.
+It is uncomfortable to know that non-Aboriginal ancestors of the country you live in killed thousands of people for their own ‘new’ land.

 "You fought for them but you didn’t fight for me"